vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/add-cart-items.md

 - `index`
 - `price`

->ℹ️ `price` should be sent only in case you want to make a bulk price change.
+> ℹ️️ `price` should be sent only in case you want to make a bulk price change.

 See a request body example below:
 [block:code]